9 Foods That Prevent Joint Inflammation in Your Back

 It's Monday.
-You wake up, grab a coffee, maybe a donut and begin your week.
-You work hard Monday through Friday so when the weekend finally arrives, you are ready to relax.
+You wake up, grab a coffee, and maybe a donut to begin your week.
+You work hard Monday through Friday so when the weekend finally arrives, you’re ready to relax.
 You earned it after all.
-On Saturday, maybe you want to decompress with a glass of wine or two followed by a “cheat day” where you can actually eat what you want.
-Monday arrives — and you have to do it all over again while in severe back pain.
+Then on Saturday, maybe you want to decompress with a glass of wine or two followed by a “cheat day” where you can actually eat what you want.
+And when Monday arrives, you have to do it all over again while in severe back pain.
 Life isn't easy, but with proper nutrition and diet, you may be able to actually manage that pain by controlling what you put into your body.

 Sustaining a well-balanced diet aids in strengthening your muscles, tendons, ligaments, and joints.
-Sciatica and back pain is actually heightened by obesity making it a necessity to trim that unwanted belly fat by finally understanding the link between what you eat, how you feel and your back pain levels.
+Sciatica and back pain is actually heightened by obesity.
+Therefore, it’s necessary to trim that unwanted belly fat to help improve how you feel and to reduce your back pain.

 Second generation chiropractor, pain expert and author of 3 Weeks to a Better Back, Dr. Todd Sinett confirms the link between consuming large amounts of inflammatory sugary foods and how it can actually prolong your back pain in addition to nerve and muscle discomfort.

 "I want you to realize and pay attention to how you feel after you eat certain foods," said Sinett.

 Do you ever notice that after eating sugary foods you may feel sluggish, unmotivated and in more back pain than before?
 This isn’t a coincidence.

 “Major dietary causes of back pain, include excessive caffeine, alcohol, and sugar–all things that increase cortisol levels,” Sinett explained.
 “When there's excess cortisol in the body, connective tissue can get inflamed, causing pain.”